If you want to get started in UX design, you are 100% guaranteed to need an amazing UX design portfolio in order to land that first role.

 Senior UX Design Mentor Pia Klancar’s personal website.

-Now I want to quickly break-down some differences in portfolios for juniors vs senior/UX directors.
+Now I want to quickly break down some differences in portfolios for junior and senior UX designers.

 As a new UX designer, it’s only natural that you won’t have vast quantities of work to show in your portfolio, so instead you need to find a unique angle to stand out.
 Personally, when I look through junior portfolios I like to see some personality in there, even if there are only a handful of projects.